 I was wrong about almost everything.
 By the time I understood, we had spent three years quietly falling apart.
+This is what I wish someone had told us sooner.

 He stopped reaching for me.
 Slowly.
 Not all at once.
 First the kiss goodnight got shorter.
 Then it stopped.